KubiakJakub01/KubiakJakub01/README.md

-- 👋 Hi, I’m @KubiakJakub01 I'm a student of Military University of Technology (WAT) in field Computer Science (4th semester)
+- 👋 Hi, I’m @KubiakJakub01 I work at Samsung R&D as a NLP engineer
-- 👀 I’m interested in data science and Big Data
+- 👀 I’m interested in machine learning especially NLP and ASR
-- 🌱 I’m currently learning Spark, Tensorflow and Plotly
+- 🌱 I’m currently learning Tensorflow, HuggingFace and PyTorch
-- 💞️ I’m looking to collaborate on internship in data science
+- 💞️ I'm a student of Military University of Technology (WAT) in field Computer Science (5th semester)
 - 📫 How to reach me:
 kubiak.jakub01@gmail.com
 https://www.linkedin.com/in/jakub-kubiak-38a961234/